 As part of Strathcona County’s efforts to limit the spread of COVID-19, engagement is being held online.
 A second open house was planned for spring 2020; however, this was postponed until now, due to COVID-19.

 The final recommended functional plan will be presented at a future open house or engagement event.
 We are considering engagement options to ensure all residents are able to participate.

 Your input has been an important part of this project and has informed study recommendations.
 Thank you to area residents for your previous participation in the October 2019 open house.

 October 2019 - Residents were invited to Open House #1 to learn about the project, its purpose and timeline, and provide input to inform the County's understanding of the study area:

-- South Strathcona County Functional Planning Study Open House #1 Display Boards (12.4 MB)
+- Southwest Strathcona County Functional Planning Study Open House #1 Display Boards (12.4 MB)

-- South Strathcona County Functional Planning Study Phase 1 Public Engagement Summary (31.0 MB)
+- Southwest Strathcona County Functional Planning Study Phase 1 Public Engagement Summary (31.0 MB)